Palomar Holdings (PLMR)

 Palomar Holdings has no debt, so leverage is not an issue here.

-Over the last five years, Palomar Holdings has averaged an ROE of 16.4%, impressive for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+Over the last five years, Palomar Holdings has averaged an ROE of 17.8%, excellent for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
 This shows Palomar Holdings has a strong competitive moat.

 Palomar Holdings Return on Equity

-12. Key Takeaways from Palomar Holdings’s Q3 Results
+11. Key Takeaways from Palomar Holdings’s Q4 Results

-It was good to see Palomar Holdings beat analysts’ EPS expectations this quarter.
-We were also excited its net premiums earned outperformed Wall Street’s estimates by a wide margin.
+We were impressed by how significantly Palomar Holdings blew past analysts’ net premiums earned expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 8.5% to $128 immediately after reporting.
+The stock traded up 2.1% to $134.56 immediately following the results.

 Palomar Holdings is one of the best insurance companies out there.
-First of all, the company’s revenue growth was exceptional over the last five years.
+For starters, its revenue growth was exceptional over the last five years.
 On top of that, its net premiums earned growth was exceptional over the last five years, and its improving combined ratio shows the business has become more productive.

-Wall Street analysts have a consensus one-year price target of $160 on the company (compared to the current share price of $118), implying they see 35.6% upside in buying Palomar Holdings in the short term.
+Wall Street analysts have a consensus one-year price target of $160.67 on the company (compared to the current share price of $134.56).